-Further pursuant to the Amended Finance Plan and Development Agreement, the District is authorized to fund from special assessments or bonds secured by special assessments designated "PID Improvements," in a maximum estimated amount of \$30,360,421.
-Pursuant to the PID Act (defined herein), the District has created the Viridian Public Improvement District (the "PID"), the Viridian Public Improvement District No. 2 ("PID No. 2"), the Viridian Public Improvement District No. 3 ("PID No. 3") and the Viridian Public Improvement District No. 5 ("PID No. 5") (collectively, the "PIDs").
+Further, pursuant to the Amended Finance Plan and Development Agreement, the District is authorized to fund from special assessments or bonds secured by special assessments designated "PID Improvements," in a maximum estimated amount of \$30,360,421.
+Pursuant to the PID Act (defined herein), the District has created the Viridian Public Improvement District (referred to herein as PID No. 1), the Viridian Public Improvement District No. 2 ("PID No. 2"), the Viridian Public Improvement District No. 3 ("PID No. 3") and the Viridian Public Improvement District No. 5 ("PID No. 5") (collectively, the "PIDs").
 See "PUBLIC IMPROVEMENT DISTRICTS."
 The PIDs overlay portions of the District.
-The PID has previously issued \$8,230,000 in principal amount of its Assessment Revenue Bonds, Series 2015, \$5,392,000 in principal amount of its Assessment Revenue Bonds, Series 2017, \$5,480,000 in principal amount of its Assessment Revenue Bonds, Series 2018, and \$4,820,000 in principal amount of its Assessment Revenue Bonds, Series 2020 (collectively, the "PID Bonds"), to fund the acquisition of or reimbursement of PID Improvements.
-PID No. 2 will acquire or reimburse the Developer for certain public parks and trail improvements in PID No. 2 and PID No. 3 will acquire or reimburse the Developer for certain parks and greenspace improvements in PID No. 3 with proceeds from the levy and collection of assessments that will not be financed by the issuance of PID bonds.
-The District owes the Developer approximately \$7,288,933 for reimbursable expenditures advanced for PID Improvements, which will be funded with proceeds of future PID bonds.
-PID No. 5 was created to fund certain parks and landscaping improvements with proceeds from the levy and collection of assessments that will not be finance by the issuance of PID bonds.
+PID No. 1 has previously issued \$8,230,000 in principal amount of its Assessment Revenue Bonds, Series 2015, \$5,392,000 in principal amount of its Assessment Revenue Bonds, Series 2017, \$5,480,000 in principal amount of its Assessment Revenue Bonds, Series 2018, and \$4,820,000 in principal amount of its Assessment Revenue Bonds, Series 2020 (collectively, the "PID Bonds"), to fund the acquisition of or reimbursement of PID Improvements.
+PID No. 2 will reimburse the Developer for certain public parks and trail improvements in PID No. 2 from the revenues of assessments levied in PID No. 2 and collected annually that will not be financed with the issuance of PID Bonds.
+PID No. 3 will reimburse the Developer for certain parks and greenspace improvements in PID No. 3 with proceeds from the levy and collection of assessments that will not be financed by the issuance of PID Bonds.
+The District owes the Developer approximately \$7,288,933 for reimbursable expenditures advanced for PID Improvements, which will be funded with proceeds of future PID Bonds.
+PID No. 5 was created to fund certain parks and landscaping improvements with proceeds from the levy and collection of assessments that will not be financed by the issuance of PID Bonds.

 The PID Bonds are secured solely by assessments against certain residential lots in the PIDs and not by the Pledged Revenues, other ad valorem taxes of the District or any other revenue of the District other than such assessments.
-The aggregate per parcel assessments to be pledged range from \$1,445 to \$28,900 with annual payments that range from approximately \$101 to \$5,929 depending on the size of the assessed parcel.
+The aggregate per parcel assessments to be pledged range from \$1,445 to \$85,255 with annual payments that range from approximately \$101 to \$5,918 depending on the size of the assessed parcel.
 See "PUBLIC IMPROVEMENT DISTRICTS."

-The District's ability to issue ad valorem future bonds is limited by the policies of the Attorney General of the State, which restricts the ability of certain districts, including the District, to issue bonds that would require the levy of ad valorem taxes in amounts which, together with other ad valorem taxes levied by other districts, if any, within the District boundaries, for water, wastewater, and drainage or roads, plus any maintenance taxes levied by the District, plus the maximum tax rate required for the District to pay debt service on its proposed and outstanding bonds, would exceed \$2.50 per \$100 of taxable assessed valuation, assuming no further growth in the District's taxable assessed valuation.
+The District's ability to issue future ad valorem bonds is limited by the policies of the Attorney General of the State, which restricts the ability of certain districts, including the District, to issue bonds that would require the levy of ad valorem taxes in amounts which, together with other ad valorem taxes levied by other districts, if any, within the District boundaries, for water, wastewater, and drainage or roads, plus any maintenance taxes levied by the District, plus the maximum tax rate required for the District to pay debt service on its proposed and outstanding bonds, would exceed \$2.50 per \$100 of assessed valuation, assuming no further growth in the District's taxable assessed valuation.
 In applying such limitation, the District is permitted to credit amounts anticipated to be received as TIRZ Revenues against future debt service with respect to its bonds.